 When sweat starts to bead up on my forehead, it starts dripping into my eyes.
 And that picture, my friends, is exactly how it feels… uncomfortable.
 I try to keep a small microfiber towel handy to wipe it off before it gets into my eyes.
 Microfiber is super absorbent and feels so soft.

-These little fast drying microfiber towels are perfect.
-And when I run outside, I just loop one onto the front of my hydration pack.
+These fast drying microfiber towels (medium size) are perfect.
+And when I run outside, I just thread one through the top loop of my hydration pack.
 So handy.

 The final item in my ideal indoor running setup is a cooling fan.
 Yes, some treadmills have a built in fan.
 But these fans are not all that powerful, and they only blow air at your face.
 They don’t cool your whole body.